-- Building owners: They are required to have their buildings checked for asbestos before renovation, construction and demolition activities by certified inspectors.
+- Building owners: They are required to have their buildings checked for asbestos before the renovation, construction and demolition activities by certified inspectors.

 - Construction contractors: Disturbing asbestos materials in a construction project is dangerous.
 Before beginning any construction, it is required to obtain an asbestos report in writing from the owner of the building or his agent.

-- Asbestos abatement workers: Anyone who works in handling or removing asbestos in the state needs to be certified, and most tell the state government of any abatement projects they will do 10 days before beginning.
+- Asbestos abatement workers: Anyone who works in handling or removing asbestos in the state needs to be certified, and must tell the state government of any abatement projects they will do 10 days before beginning.

 Washington State Mesothelioma Attorneys